smallgroupnotes/smallgroupnotes.github.io/docs/defense2019/creation-confusion.md

 ![Creation](/images/Creation.png)

-* If Genesis 1 is the description of what the universe is like, there are scientific problems (for example, the stars and moon are not stuck into a fermament above the earth)
+* If Genesis 1 is the description of what the universe is like, there are scientific problems (for example, the stars and moon are not stuck into a firmament above the earth)
 * If the cosmology of Genesis 1 appears to be incorrect, we can look at the story as a literary work
 * Comparing Genesis 1 to other creation stories of the same time period can help us understand better